Home

 The “time” it takes to conduct an appraisal is difficult to predict.
 However, if the collector has been a serious one, the material will be well organized as to country, time frame, topic, etc. This will greatly simplify the effort by the appraiser.

 Sometimes we will recommend donating all or a portion of a collection.
-Here are three candidates to which one can do so:
+Organizations that accept donations:

 Spellman Museum